-But the message of this action to the judicial branch of Government, from the Executive Government, is clear.
-Unless our branch of Government can develop sentencing along lines that will be generally acceptable to the community and to its elected representatives, the community and their representatives will increasingly put their stamp on criminal punishment.
-As it seems to me, it will be better for us to get our own judicial house in order than to turn criminal punishment over to Parliaments (through unvarying mandatory sentences) or the Executive (through license release, parole release and clemency).
+In Australia, the Law Reform Commission's interim report on sentencing proposed a similar approach in 1980.
+Unless the judicial branch of Government can develop sentencing along lines that will be generally acceptable to the community, and to its elected representatives, the community and their representatives will increasingly put their stamp on criminal punishment.
+As it seems to me, it will be better for us to get our own judicial house in order than to turn criminal punishment over to Parliaments (through unvarying mandatory sentences) or the Executive (through license release, parole release and elemency).
 If this is the conclusion you reach, you will, like me, also reach the view that reforms to sentencing law and practice in Australia are needed.
-Those reforms will seek to marry the strengths of the past with a higher degree of science and improved institutions to promote consistency.
+Those reforms will seek to marry the strengths of the past with a higher degree of science and improved institutions

 The price of the continuance of judicial pre-eminence in criminal punishment in Australia will be the introduction of a little more science into the system.
 And this means the establishment of a Sentencing Council and the development and publication of detailed sentencing guidelines as recommended by the Australian Law Reform Commission.
-I hope that these ideas will engage your earnest consideration.